alexgurr/react-coding-challenges/README.md

 # How Do They Work?
 The scaffolding is done for you.
 Simply run `yarn` in any of the directories to start the application.
 Each application has a README with its requirements.

+# Have you got the solutions?
+I have finished/completed all the coding challenges to a high standard.
+If you're interested in being invited to the solutions GitHub repository, get in touch.

 # What's coming next?
 I'll be adding new coding challenges as I come up with ideas!
 If you have any ideas I can build, contact me via www.alexgurr.com.